varshini-svg/AI-for-Embedded-Systems/Motion Sense using Accelerometer/README.md

   - Create impulse (signal processing + learning block)
   - Preprocess accelerometer data
   - Train a classification model (e.g., Decision Tree or Neural Network)
-  - Validate model performance using test data
+  - Validate model performance using test data.

 ##  Deployment
 - Test the model directly on your smartphone using the Edge Impulse app.